-- A caregiver allowing a child to have contact with someone who has previously sexually abused the child when not required by court order to allow contact. - A parent allowing someone to physically or sexually abuse his/her child when the parent has the ability to prevent the abuse. - A child victim's parent/legal guardian knew about danger in the other household where maltreatment occurred and was unable or unwilling to take actions to protect the child.
+- A caregiver allowing a child to have contact with someone who has previously sexually abused the child when not required by court order to allow contact. - A parent allowing someone to physically or sexually abuse his/her child when the parent has the ability to prevent the abuse. - A child victim's parent/legal guardian knew about danger in the other household where maltreatment occurred and did not take actions to protect the child.